alex-left/pynormalizer/README.md

   -v, --verbose         print every file or directories renamed -r, --recursive       rename files recursively
   -o ORIGIN, --origin ORIGIN
                         The origin char to find.
+Common undesiderable chars by default
-A space by default -d DEST, --dest DEST  The dest char to susbtitute.
+  -d DEST, --dest DEST  The destination char to susbtitute.
 An underscore by default
 ```